libremesh/lime-app/docs/Tutorial.md

 ## What do I need to know to collaborate in the LimeApp?

-The LimeApp is written in Javascript, HTML and css.
+The LimeApp is written in Javascript, HTML and CSS.
 Having a basic knowledge of these languages will help you to collaborate in the  in the development.
 You can follow these resources to learn about these languages:
 - Javascript tutorial: https://javascript.info/
 	- We particularly recommend you to read about [Promises](https://es.javascript.info/promise-basics)